 There are two main scenarios when UK contractors and small business owners overdraw.
 Therefore, these are:

-- First, some contractors will accidentally overdraw and as a result their limited company cannot pay its taxes.
+- First, some contractors will accidentally overdraw and as a result their company can’t the taxes that it owes.
 These individuals generally do not realise they have done so until it is too late.
 As a result, doing this could lead to a position where your company can’t meet its tax liabilities.
 Usually, if you do draw out too much, you will have time to put this right with your company.
 You could make a physical repayment or reduce your future drawings to correct this.
 Furthermore, once you repay the loan, you can return to normal.
 In the future, you can ensure that you keep an eye on your company’s tax savings.

 - Secondly, a few contractors treat their company’s bank account like their own to fund their lifestyle.
 As a result, they will find out in due course that their company will not be able to meet its tax liabilities.
 These individuals may only receive the message that their company’s funds are not theirs once a bailiff comes knocking.
 Consequently, if you find yourself in severe financial trouble and your company can’t meet its tax liabilities, you need to seek the professional advice of an insolvency practitioner.
 The practitioner could help to set up a Time To Pay (TTP) arrangement.
 A TTP will assist in paying off any debts to HM Revenue & Customs (HMRC).

-My company cannot pay its taxes -further thoughts
+Further thoughts around my company cannot pay its taxes

 Those whose companies can’t pay their taxes (Corporation Tax, VAT or PAYE) are guilty of serious wrongdoing.
 As a consequence of this, they can face Companies House winding down their company.
 Indeed, in some cases, they can also be disqualified from being a company director for a period of time.
 Furthermore, many banks will not allow directors who are disqualified from opening a company bank account.
 Therefore, in this case, the option of starting a new company falls by the wayside.
 As a result, the UK contractor may need to work via an umbrella company where the take-home pay can be significantly less.